Nistrix/Nextazy/Readme.md

-# ☕ Working On Backend Technologies in Java!
+# ☕ Working On Backend Technologies!

 Welcome to my GitHub repository!
 Here, you'll find a collection of projects, code snippets, and insights related to my journey in the world of backend development using Java.
 Whether you're a fellow developer, a curious mind, or just passing by, I hope you find something valuable and interesting.